JaminCO/NeoX-Hackathon/README.md

 Authorization: Bearer YOUR_API_KEY
 ```

-You can obtain your API key from:
+You can obtain your API key from [Lianflow](https://lianflow.vercel.app/):
 1. Settings page -> API Keys tab

 #### Payment Routes